 Azure IoT technologies and services provide you with options to create a wide variety of IoT solutions that enable digital transformation for your organization.
-For example, you can:
+For example:

-- Use Azure IoT platform services such as Azure IoT Hub and the Azure IoT device SDKs to build a custom IoT solution from scratch.
+If your requirements go beyond IoT Central's capabilities, the Azure portfolio supports you to go lower in the stack.
+Customizable platform as a service (PaaS) offerings such as Azure IoT Hub and the Azure IoT device SDKs enable custom IoT solutions from scratch.

-To build an IoT solution from scratch, or extend a solution created using IoT Central, use one or more of the following Azure IoT technologies and services:
+To build an IoT solution from scratch, or extend one created using IoT Central, you can use the following Azure IoT technologies and services:

-Develop your IoT devices using one of the Azure IoT Starter Kits or choose a device to use from the Azure Certified for IoT device catalog.
+Develop your IoT devices using a starter kit such as the Azure MXChip IoT DevKit or choose a device from the Azure Certified for IoT device catalog.
 Implement your embedded code using the open-source device SDKs.
 The device SDKs support multiple operating systems, such as Linux, Windows, and real-time operating systems.
 There are SDKs for multiple programming languages, such as C, Node.js, Java, .NET, and Python.

-You can further simplify how you create the embedded code for your devices by following the IoT Plug and Play conventions.
-IoT Plug and Play enables solution developers to integrate devices with their solutions without writing any embedded code.
+To further simplify how you create the embedded code for your devices, follow the IoT Plug and Play conventions.
 At the core of IoT Plug and Play, is a device capability model schema that describes device capabilities.
-Use the device capability model to generate your embedded device code and configure a cloud-based solution such as an IoT Central application.
+Use the device capability model to configure a cloud-based solution such as an IoT Central application.

 Azure IoT Edge lets you offload parts of your IoT workload from your Azure cloud services to your devices.
 IoT Edge can reduce latency in your solution, reduce the amount of data your devices exchange with the cloud, and enable off-line scenarios.
 You can manage IoT Edge devices from IoT Central.